lyushenhuan/lyushenhuan/content/publication/chen2021improving/index.md

 ---
-title: 'Improving Generalization of Neural Networks by Leveraging Margin Distributions'
+title: 'Improving Deep Forest by Exploiting High-order Interactions'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Chen Yi-He
   - admin
-  - Wang Lu
   - Zhou Zhi-Hua

 # Author notes (optional)
 author_notes:
-  - ''
+  - 'Equal contribution.'
-  - ''
+  - 'Equal contribution.'
   - 'Corresponding author.'

 date: '2022-12-09T00:00:00Z'